Z-Score Calculator

 Compute z-score from a dataset

-Use a dataset to derive the mean and standard deviation automatically before calculating the z-score
+Use a dataset to derive the mean and sample standard deviation automatically.

 {